iankorf/MCB185-2023/Unit0/README.md

 Data is very different from code.
 It tends to be huge and pretty stable.
 For these reasons, code and data should be managed very differently.
-Data belongs in an entirely different place, possibly not even in your home directory.
+Data belongs in an entirely different place, possibly not even in your home directory or even on your physical computer (e.g. mounted over a network).
 Imagine a shared computing environment where multiple users are all accessing the same file (e.g. the human genome).
 It would be wasteful for each person to have a copy of a huge data file in their home directory.
 Large data files should be shared in a place where everyone can get to them (and also write-protected to prevent them from being changed).

 Another reason to isolate data is that it shouldn't be indexed by the operating system.
 Most modern operating systems index the contents of files to enable you